adamisom/message-ai/docs/phase4-paid-tier/WORKSPACES-PAID-TIER-PRD.md

 **Note:** Invitations apply to:

 - Workspace membership (always requires invitation) ✅
-- Group chats outside workspaces (requires invitation) ❌ Not yet implemented
+- Group chats outside workspaces (requires invitation) ❌ To be implemented in Sub-Phase 6.5
 - Group chats within workspaces: NO invitation needed (any member can add others directly) N/A
+- Direct messages: NO invitation needed (anyone can start a direct message with anyone) N/A

 **Sub-Phase 5: Workspace Chats**